 Events from a chilling October day in 2008, on a gravel road entering Algonquin First Nation bush territory, epitomize the contentious history of jurisdiction in what is now known as Canada.
 Riot cops teargassed the community standing at a blockade and arrested nine people, including two minors, an elder, and a pregnant woman.
 The alarming story of Barriere Lake reveals much about the tactics and devices used by the state to continue its dispossession of Indigenous peoples’ land.

-Shiri Pasternak outlines the contemporary methods and “techniques” of stonewalling and forceful property acquisition in this book by Shiri Pasternak.
+The contemporary methods and “techniques” of stonewalling and forceful property acquisition are outlined in this book by Shiri Pasternak.
 She is assistant professor in Criminology at Ryerson University and has worked closely in solidarity with the community of Barriere Lake, Québec for many years.
 The book is recommended reading for those interested in understanding the ways in which colonial law continues to overrule and extinguish Indigenous rights while undermining efforts towards meaningful reconciliation.
 Through the case study of Barriere Lake, an Algonquin First Nation located north of Ottawa on Highway 117, Pasternak outlines the ongoing dispute and the modern day mechanisms of the state to suppress dissent.

 But how did we get here?
 At a time when the word “reconciliation” rolls so easily off the slippery tongues of Canada’s elected offi cials, how did we come to a place where, simultaneously, a respected band council member is hospitalized from wounds left by a tear gas canister launched by a militarized member of the police?